santik/adidas-producer-consumer/README.md

  Majority of classes are covered with unittests.

  Functional flows are covered with functional tests.
-BDD approach was used to have tests as documentation.
+Serenity BDD approach was used to have [tests as documentation](https://en.wikipedia.org/wiki/Specification_by_example).
  - [Story for producer](https://github.com/santik/adidas-producer-consumer/blob/master/producer/src/test/resources/com/adidas/prs/functional/stories/publishes_messages_with_data_from_api.story)
  - [Story for subscriber](https://github.com/santik/adidas-producer-consumer/blob/master/subscriber/src/test/resources/com/adidas/prs/functional/stories/listens_to_topics_and_saves_data_from_messages.story)

  ### Known issues and possible improvements
   - Separate endpoints and separate event schemas can be used in publisher application.
   - Invalid messages can be sent to the separate topic.
 Not done because it requires much more code for validation.
-For simplicity validation in current implementation is very strict.
+For the sake of simplicity validation in current implementation is very strict.
 On invalid message error is logged.
   - Extract Kafka contracts into library and use them in both applications.
   - Cover negative flows in functional tests.
   - Make it possible to run functional tests as blackbox test in Subscriber. *In Producer it is possible.*